chanzuckerberg/single-cell-curation/schema/3.0.0/schema.md

     </tr>
     <tr>
       <th>Value</th>
         <td>categorical with <code>str</code> categories.
-If unavailable, this MUST be <code>"unknown"</code>.<br><br>This MUST be free-text that identifies a unique individual that data were derived from.
-It is STRONGLY RECOMMENDED that this identifier be unique to a given individual within the collection of datasets that includes this dataset.
+This MUST be free-text that identifies a unique individual that data were derived from.
+It is STRONGLY RECOMMENDED that this identifier be designed so that it is unique to:<br><br>
+          <ul><li>a given individual within the collection of datasets that includes this dataset</li>
+          <li>a given individual across all collections in the cellxgene Data Portal</li></ul>
         </td>
     </tr>
 </tbody></table>